napframework/nap-docs/app/manual/01_gettingstarted.md

 ### Configure Shader {#configure_cube_shader}

-Download [cube.vert](/content/cube.vert) and [cube.frag](/content/cube.frag) and move them to `apps/rotatingcube/data/shaders`.
+Download the [cube.vert](/content/cube.vert) and [cube.frag](/content/cube.frag) shader files and move them to `apps/rotatingcube/data/shaders`.

 Select the `CubeShader` in the resource panel.
-Link in the shaders by clicking on the folder icon next to `VertShader` and `FragShader` in the inspector panel.
+In the inspector panel click on the folder icon next to `VertShader` and select the `cube.vert` shader file.
+Continue by clicking on the folder icon next to `Fragshader` and select the `cube.frag` shader file.

 ![](@ref content/gs_create_cubeshader.gif)